home-assistant-libs/pychromecast/README.md

 Dependencies
 ------------
-PyChromecast depends on the Python packages requests and protobuf.
+PyChromecast depends on the Python packages requests, protobuf and zeroconf.
 Make sure you have these dependencies installed using `pip install -r requirements.txt`

+_Some users running Python 2.7 have [reported](https://github.com/balloob/pychromecast/issues/47#issuecomment-107822162) that they had to upgrade their version of pip using `pip install --upgrade pip` before they were able to install the latest version of the dependencies._

 How to use
 ----------